Geet-George/JOANNE/Level_2/README.md

         <a href="#TOC">File Structure</a>
     </h2>
     <p>
-        Every Level-2 NC file is data from an individual sounding, which has passed the Level-2 QC checks (detailed below) applied after processing the raw file with ASPEN v3.4.3.
+        The Level-2 NC files are data from individual soundings, which passed the Level-2 QC checks applied after processing the raw file with ASPEN v3.4.3.

 For Level-2, only variables that are measurements from the dropsonde sensors are included.
 There are no redundant state variables.
     </p>